lsst-sqre/sqr-009/index.rst

 Support for multiple execution environments
 -------------------------------------------
-In order to be useful for the verification activities SQuaSH must support multiple execution enviroments like the Jenkins CI, the user local environment, the verification cluster and probably others.
-As a consequence, the information displayed will change depending on the execution environment.
+In order to be useful for the verification activities SQuaSH must support multiple execution enviroments like the Jenkins CI, the user local environment, the verification cluster environment and potentially other environments.
+As a consequence, the information displayed in the dashboard will change accordingly to the execution environment.

-In order to support multiple execution environments the *Verification Job* must map the corresponding environment attribute and keep environment metadata as suggested below:
+In order to support multiple execution environments, the environment metadata in a *verification job* must map the corresponding job as suggested below:

    * Jenkins CI
-      * Natural key: ID of the CI run
+      * Look up key: ID of the CI run
-      * Metadata: ``ci_name``, ``ci_dataset``, ``ci_label``, ``ci_url``, lsstsw and extra packages
+      * Environment metadata: ``ci_name``, ``ci_dataset``, ``ci_label``, ``ci_url``, lsstsw and extra packages
    * User local environment (imply support to multiple users)
-      * Natural Key: ID of the user run
+      * Look up key: ID of the user run
-      * Metadata: lsstsw and extra packages
+      * Environment metadata: lsstsw and extra packages
    * Verification Cluster
-      * Natural Key: ID of the vrification cluster run.
+      * Look up key: ID of the verification cluster run.
-      * Metadata: lsst stack build (assuming we are using stable versions of the stack only), here we'll probably need the ability to change/save the stack configuration used in each run.
+      * Environment metadata: lsst stack build (assuming we are using stable versions of the stack only)

+NOTE: for QC-1 we'll need the ability to save the input data and the stack configuration used in each run.

+The SQuaSH API provides a generic resource to interact with jobs, ``/jobs/<job_id>`` and specific resources to interact with runs on different environments that ultimately map to ``jobs``.
+For example a request to ``/jenkins/<ci_id>`` or ``/local/<username>/<run_id>`` will look up for the corresponding job to retrieve the associated measurements and metadata.

 The QC-0 database